cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ;; MSG SIZE  rcvd: 55
 ```

 However, there are still a few more things to configure.
 One important task is to prevent hosts on the `lan` network from using any **DNS server** other than ours.
-This is necessary because some devices are hardcoded to use Google's `8.8.8.8` DNS server, regardless of the network configuration.
-To address this, we'll configure the firewall to redirect any DNS requests (port `53`) made through our gateway to **Unbound**.
+This is necessary because some devices are hardcoded to use other **DNS Servers** like the Google's `8.8.8.8` DNS server.
+To address this, we'll configure the firewall to redirect any DNS requests (port `53`) to any host made through our gateway to **Unbound**.

 ### 1. Update Firewall Configuration